kjloomis/cs50x_labs/README.md

 # CS50x Section/Lab Repository
 This collection of code is created to complement CS50x Miami section series.
-This course is an adaption of adaption of [CS50](https://www.cs50.net), [Harvard University's](http://www.harvard.edu) introduction to the intellectual enterprises of computer science, and the art of programming, for MDC students and the South Florida community.
-All credit for that Harvard's CS50 goes to [David Malan](https://cs.harvard.edu/malan/) and his team.
+This course is an adaptation of [CS50](https://www.cs50.net), [Harvard University's](http://www.harvard.edu) introduction to the intellectual enterprises of computer science and the art of programming, for MDC students and the South Florida community.
+All credit for Harvard's CS50 goes to [David Malan](https://cs.harvard.edu/malan/) and his team.
 It's a great introductory course to programming and provides breadth and depth without being too overwhelming.
 Check out